The $9 Foundation Lili Reinhart Swears By

 Advertisement

-The new CoverGirl Clean Fresh range includes four items that streamline your makeup routine: a cooling glow stick to add color and shine to your cheekbones, a cream blush, translucent lip oils, and a lightweight foundation that Reinhart says is hands down her favorite item from the lineup.
+The new CoverGirl Clean Fresh range includes four items that streamline your makeup routine: a cooling glow stick to add colour and shine to your cheekbones, a cream blush, translucent lip oils, and a lightweight foundation that Reinhart says is hands down her favourite item from the lineup.

 "When I'm at home in Vancouver, or on my days off, I like my skin to feel fresh and even," she says.
 "I love that this foundation gives me that but also keeps me hydrated and glowy."
 But foundation can only take half the credit for Reinhart's glow: The actress, who opened up about her struggle with cystic acne in a previous interview, tells us that products and tips from her longtime esthetician Renée Rouleau are an integral part of her regimen.
 "I use Renée's skin care a lot," she says.
 "The Anti-Bump Solution is great for cystic pimples — I use it all the time."